10 Ways to Support Your Immune and Digestive Health

 Most American's don't get enough fiber in their diet but fiber keeps your digestive system running smoothly.
 Increase your fiber intake by eating unprocessed and fiber-rich foods like Aloe Vera, berries or apples, vegetables, beans, nuts, seeds and whole grains instead.
 By adding these foods to your diet, you are more likely to stay regular, boost good bacteria, and support your immune system.

 Getting enough water is important for a healthy lifestyle.
 Water is attracted to fiber and helps it pass through the digestive tract.
 Most people need about eight, eight-ounce glasses of water each day.
 To help increase your intake, keep a water bottle with you at work and in the car.
-If you think water is a little boring on its own, add a little flavor to your water with a slice of lemon or cucumber.
-(To cover both fiber and water in one serving, try our aloe water, available in a selection of delicious flavors!)
+If you think water is a little boring on its own, add a little flavor to your water with a slice of lemon, cucumber, or even Aloe Vera juice.
+To cover both fiber and water in one serving, try AloeCure's USDA Organic Pure Aloe Vera Juice in Lemon Flavor mixed with water.